WebAssembly/design/AstSemantics.md

 Each heap access is annotated with a *Memory type* and the presumed alignment of the incoming pointer.
-As discussed previously, loads may include implicit zero- or sign-extension and stores may include implicit truncation.
+As discussed previously, loads may

 Indexes into the heap are always byte indexes.